ChatTriggers/new-website/CONTRIBUTING.md

 In the past, it has been quite difficult to run the CT website locally unless you had access to the production database.
 Fortunately, our use of the Prisma ORM makes setting up mock data extremely simple.
-This guide assumes you have node installed, and will use the `yarn` package manager, but you can use any package manager you wish.
+This guide assumes you have node installed, and will use the `pnpm` package manager, but you can use any package manager you wish.

 The first step is to configure MySQL.
 This is heavily OS-dependent, and outside the scope of this